Multitask Learning and Bandits via Robust Statistics: Introduction

-We also analyze the impact of the underlying network structure on the cumulative regret.
-Specifically, we assume knowledge of a network that captures the similarity between any pair of bandit instances; this can be inferred based on observed covariates (e.g., geographic distance between hospitals/stores or socio-economic indices of neighborhoods served) or data from past decision-making problems \citep[see, e.g.,][]{crammer2008learning}.
-Then, for any given problem instance, we can optimize the ``similarity radius'' of learning problems from which to transfer knowledge, resulting in regret bounds that scale with the underlying network density.

 Finally, we empirically evaluate our approach on both synthetic and real datasets in healthcare and pricing.
-Indeed, we find that the RMBandit algorithm can substantially speed up learning and improve overall performance compared to existing bandit and multitask learning algorithms.
+We find that our multitask learning strategy based on the \textsf{RMEstimator} substantially speeds up learning and improves overall performance in both offline and online settings.